Antrophyopsis

 Antrophyopsis is a genus of vittarioid ferns, a member of subfamily Vittarioideae and family Pteridaceae.
 Like other vittarioids, ferns in the genus are epiphytes with simple, straplike leaves.
 They are native to tropical Africa and islands of the Indian Ocean.
 The presence of a midrib in their leaves, the shape of their spores, and the shape of cells at the tip of their paraphyses (minute hairs on the spore-bearing structures) help to distinguish members of the genus from other vittarioids.
 The group was raised to the level of genus in 2016.

 Description

 Like most other vittarioid ferns, members of the genus have simple, straplike leaves.
 The rhizome has a distinct upper and lower side, lacking radial symmetry.
 Leaves are borne in two ranks in a single plane and lack a costa (midrib), unlike Scoliosorus.
 The leaves have netlike venation, with three or more rows of areolae ("gaps" in the net of veins) on either side of the midline, with the exception of A. bivittata, which has two to three freely branching veins.
 Sori follow the veins, forming a network in those species with netlike venation.
 The sori bear paraphyses (minute hairs) with spherical cells at the tip.
 Spores are monolete, unlike Antrophyum sensu stricto, which has trilete spores.

 Taxonomy

-Three species are presently known from the genus: